Skip to content

 accept_pk_only kwarg

 accept_pk_only=True is used if you want to be able to update nested field by using pk/id only.
-This applies to foreign key relations only as well.
-The default value for accept_pk_only kwarg is False, if accept_pk_only=True is set you won't be able to send data to create a nested resource.
+If accept_pk_only=True is set you won't be able to send data to create a nested resource.

 Below is an example showing how to use accept_pk_only kwarg.